roots/wp-password-bcrypt/README.md

 Any existing bcrypt hashed passwords will remain that way.
 Any new users or users resetting a password will get a new MD5 hashed password.

-**Why aren't you using the password_compat library so this works back to PHP 5.3.7?**

-The [password_compact](https://github.com/ircmaxell/password_compat) library is great if you really need it.
-But the Roots team adovates using supported versions of PHP which of now (March 2016) is 5.5 and above.
-Part of security is using a version of PHP that still gets security patches so we won't actively do something to support old unsupported versions of PHP.

 **Why doesn't this plugin show up in the admin?**

 If you're using Composer, then the `wp-password-bcrypt.php` file is automatically autoloaded.
 It's not treated as a true WordPress plugin since the package type is not set to `wordpress-muplugin` so it won't show up in the plugin list.